SpiralOutDotEu/ethereum-smart-contract-interaction-tool/README.md

 - **Smart Contract Interaction**: Upload ABI and interact with Ethereum smart contracts.
 - **Code Generation**: Generate React components based on the provided ABI.

+## Try It Out

+You can use the deployed version of the application [here](https://ethereum-smart-contract-interaction-tool.vercel.app/).

 ## Preview

 ### Main Interface